-In the first stage of scoring, the constructed response is read to determine if it stays relevant and on topic overall.
-For that reason, you'll want to confine your writing to only the topic at hand.
-Try to avoid showboating, adding a lot of extra information, or going off on tangents.
-You won't be given any extra credit for writing about more than what's required, but you can lose points for straying off-topic.
+In the first stage, the document is read as a whole to determine if it stays on topic.
+This means that you'll want to restrict your writing to the subject at hand.
+For example, if the subject is Pensions, you must write about Pensions.
+Avoid tangents, extra information, or showboating.
+You won't be given any extra credit for writing about more than what's required.

-Make sure your document has a definite beginning, middle, and conclusion.
-Start your writing with an overview describing the purpose or objective of the document, and then ensure that the following middle paragraphs support this overview.
-All paragraphs should fluidly lead into each other as well.
-In your conclusion paragraph, summarize the key points of the document and reiterate the main purpose of the document.
+- Organization: Ensure your document has a clear beginning, middle, and end.
+Start with an overview where you describe the purpose or intent of the document.
+Ensure that your following paragraphs support this overview, and lead into each other well.
+Summarize the key points of the document in the final paragraph.

-Display that you have extensive knowledge of the subject by providing clear and concise details, examples and definitions in your written communications.
+- Development: Demonstrate knowledge of the subject by providing details, examples and definitions.

-- Ensure that each paragraph in your constructed response serves a purpose in establishing, supporting or summarizing your answer to the question.
+- Be sure that each paragraph in your constructed response either establishes, supports or summarizes the answer to the question at hand.

-- Do NOT use run-on sentences or fragment sentences.
+- Do NOT use fragment sentences, or run-on sentences.

-- Create an outline with your basic ideas first, and then go back and flesh them out.
+- Write down your basic ideas first, and then go back and flesh them out.

-- Be conscious of your time limit, but stay calm.
-You won't do your best work if you're stressing out.
+- Be conscious of your time limit, but don't stress out!!